 - You suddenly have a sensitivity to bright lights.

 - A tumor

 - Some medication such as antibiotics or drugs used to treat blood pressure or seizures

-Since fevers are caused by infections, the best way to prevent them from happening is to keep your environment clean and reduce your exposure to infectious diseases.
+Since fevers are due to infections, the best way to prevent them from happening is to keep your environment clean and reduce your exposure to infectious diseases.